aleph2c/miros/docs/_sources/cellular_automata.rst.txt

   created a 2 dimensional array and some functions that would randomize this array, then I fed these functions into the code that I built up using examples from the internet until I got something working.
-Only then did I feed it the 2TwoDCellularAutomata class, which originally didn't use a co-routine; it was added later.
+Only then did I feed it the OneDCellularAutomata class, which originally didn't use a co-routine; it was added later.

 .. _cellular_automata-two2Automato:

-The TwoDCellularAutomata Class
+The OneDCellularAutomata Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Let's give our basic design another look: